elc1798/alice/README.md

  - Checking the time
  - Google service integration for Gmail (checking inbox) and Calendar (checking events)
+ - Checking the weather
+ - Checking the news

 ### Please expand the list of features!